MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

     project.
 5. Add a service reference to http://localhost:1650, using the namespace of **Grades.DataModel**.
-6. Update the namespace declaration in the Reference.cs file for the service reference to Grades.DataModel.
-The Reference.cs file is generated in the Service References\\Grades.DataModel\\Reference.datasvcmap folder in Solution Explorer.
-You need to enable Solution Explorer to show all files to see this folder.
+6. Update the namespace declaration in the Reference.cs file for the OData Connected service to Grades.DataModel.
+The Reference.cs file     is generated in the
+    ConnectedServices\\Grades.DataModel folder in
+    Solution Explorer.
-    >**Note :** The Add Service Reference Wizard prepends the namespace that you specify with the namespace of the project, so the result in this case is **GradesPrototype.Grades.DataModel**.
+    >**Note :** The Add Connected Service Wizard prepends the namespace that you specify with the namespace of the project, so the result in this case is **GradesPrototype.Grades.DataModel**.
 The existing code in the GradesPrototype project expects the various entity classes to be located in the